 providing, administering and communicating with you about products and services

-Protect against and prevent fraud, unauthorised transactions, money laundering, tax evasion, claims, other liabilities and manage risk exposure and agent quality, integrity, compliance and security of business processes
+Protect against and prevent fraud, unauthorised transactions, money laundering, tax evasion, claims, and other liabilities and manage risk exposure and agent quality, integrity, compliance and security of business processes.

 Complying with industry standards and G&P policies